The Columban Way

 Clashganny Forest Trails

 Clashganny Forest Trails offer the user gentle walks on forest roads and along the Barrow Way with magnificent views of Clashganny Lock and the River Barrow.
 Much of the walk is through an old wood which has had forestry cover present since the 1800s.
 The Clashganny Lock Loop is 3.5km long and takes approximately 1.5 hours to complete over flat terrain.
 The Clashganny Forest Looped Walk covers a distance of 6km, taking two hours to complete.
-To view the full walking routes click HERE.
+To view the full walking routes click here.

 As you walk along the towpath from St Mullins northwards in the direction of Graiguenamanagh watch out for Freney’s Chair, some 500 metres below Carriglead Lock.
 Take a seat here and enjoy the beautiful view across the river to Brandon Hill.
 This seat was reputedly used by the notorious local highway man, Captain James Freney, to keep an eye on where he stashed his ill-gotten gains!
 Freney was a legendary figure in the area in the 17th century featuring in Thackeray’s book The Luck of Barry Lyndon and eventually became a customs officer of all things in nearby New Ross where he died in 1783.
+On the left hand side of the riverbank keep an eye out for Galmoy Castle.
+This was once the home of members of the Butler dynasty until it was laid waste by Oliver Cromwell’s forces.

 Carriglead Lock is the oldest surviving lock in the Barrow Navigation and was built in 1763.
 The stonework at Carriglead is a testament to the engineers and builders who designed and made the lock.
 There’s lovely stonework in the beautiful renovated lock keeper’s cottage there as well.
 This is a most attractive stretch of the river with Brandon Hill rising steeply on the west side.

 And as your near Graiguenamanagh and Tinnahinch you will notice Tinnahinch Castle, immediately beside the lock, a Butler castle built to defend the ford.
 In the 1540s a wooden bridge was built across the river here and the castle was an important defensive position in the prolonged struggle between the Butlers and the Kavanaghs.
 The castle was further strengthened in the seventeenth century and was held by the Confederates in the Cromwellian wars.
-Tinnahinch’s fortunes have been shaped by the River Barrow which provided employment to generations of boatmen and stimulated commerce by linking the village to the wider world – to find out more about this Carlow village visit HERE
+Tinnahinch’s fortunes have been shaped by the River Barrow which provided employment to generations of boatmen and stimulated commerce by linking the village to the wider world – to find out more about this Carlow village visit here.

 Both Graiguenamanagh and Tinnahinch are connected by a beautiful bridge, built by George Semple in the 1767, when the canal system was being built.

-Clashganny to Borris and Clashganny to Rathanna
+Clashganny to Borris

 T: + 353 (0) 59 9773209